adityahalingali333/first_git_repo/README.md

 # first_git_repo
-this is my forst git repo
+this is my first git repo